TOSIN OSHINOWO

 “That’s why I’m here,” she laughs, looking around her room at the Bellagio Center.

-Oshinowo is considering turning her research conducted during the fellowship into a book, though she admits the project could take any form.
+Oshinowo is contemplating turning her fellowship research into a book, although she concedes that the project could manifest in various ways.
 “Whatever this materializes into, I hope to take that conversation further and say: Can we create an urban reality that is appropriate for our context?
 [I’m aware of] the big inequities that exist between the regions, this idea of extraction from one region to benefit another, and how the regions that benefited have formed a reference and canon to which we all abide.
 We’ve always tried to invite an infrastructure or a system that doesn’t work in our [African] context, so, in a way, we need to unlearn to relearn.”

 “A lot of the things that we consume, we actually do not need.
 Once you realize that [capitalism] is both the benefactor and the problem—the amount of waste it produces and the realization that it’s an ideology that is brainwashing—the magic of it is removed.”

-While this research may be her current focus, there are several other exciting commitments awaiting her this year.
-Upon her return to Lagos, Oshinowo will continue her projects for Goethe Institut and other private commissions, and in May, she will fly to Australia to participate on the panel and deliver a keynote speech at the Melbourne Design Week.
+While her current focus lies on her research, Tosin Oshinowo has other exciting commitments awaiting her this year.
+Upon her return to Lagos, she will continue her projects for Goethe Institut and other private commissions.
+In May, she will travel to Australia to participate in a panel and deliver a keynote speech at the Melbourne Design Week.
 There have also been some changes in her practice.
-After ten years, she recently renamed it to Ọshinówò Studio, explaining that the original name cmDesign Atelier was initially supposed to give it a more established appearance.
-“As a woman and as a young practitioner, you’re faced not just with ageism, but with sexism.
+After a decade, she recently rebranded it as Ọshinówò Studio, explaining that the original name, cmDesign Atelier, was selected at the time to project a more established image.
+“As a woman and a young practitioner, you’re faced not just with ageism, but with sexism.
 I’d wanted to ensure that I created the notion of establishment that people would be confident to give us work.
 Maybe if I had started with [my] name from the beginning, it would not be where it is now.”

-Oshinowo is very mindful of her position as a role model for the younger generation as well as a woman in the public eye, which is why she says she feels honored to be a member of DIVIA.
+Mindful of her role as a role model and a woman in the public eye, Oshinowo feels honored to be a member of DIVIA.
 “Representation is important.
-When people see people who look like them, then they know that this is possible.
+When people see people who look like them, then they know that [success in this industry] is possible.
 This idea of excellence can be obtained.
 This idea of progress is within your reach.
 When we have more figures who are celebrated and able to continue to pivot from that celebration, I think then we’re getting closer to a really equitable world,” she says, then adds quickly: “We are not there at all.
 But by having more platforms like DIVIA, we are at least moving in a positive direction, which is why I am very happy to be associated with it.”

-Tosin Oshinowo was nominated for the inaugural DIVIA Award 2023 by Otobong Nkanga, a critically acclaimed Nigerian artist and DIVIA’s Advisory Board member for Africa.
-From among 27 international nominees, Oshinowo was then selected as one of the five finalists by a high-profile jury that included Martha Thorne, the former executive director of the Pritzker Architecture Prize.
-In their statement, the jury praised her “diversity of modes of engagement” and the “wide range of activities that she has embraced under the umbrella of architecture as a way of serving a broad array of constituencies in society.”
-Back in February, Oshinowo gave a final presentation at Tübingen University as part of their collaboration with DIVIA, featuring a lecture series delivered by the DIVIA Award finalists.
-During the lecture, she discussed her latest work but also her long-term motivations as an architect.
-Much like Ella Holbrook Walker, Oshinowo is driven by legacy.
-She has a strong desire to leave a positive mark on the world, not only for herself and her 13-year-old daughter but also for her community.
+Tosin Oshinowo was nominated for the inaugural DIVIA Award 2023 by Otobong Nkanga, a critically acclaimed artist, fellow Nigerian, and DIVIA’s Advisory Board member for Africa.
+Among 27 international nominees, Oshinowo was selected as one of the five finalists by a high-profile jury that included Martha Thorne, former executive director of the Pritzker Architecture Prize.
+The jury praised Oshinowo’s “diversity of modes of engagement” and the “wide range of activities that she has embraced under the umbrella of architecture as a way of serving a broad array of constituencies in society.”
+In February, Oshinowo gave a final presentation at Tübingen University as part of their collaboration with DIVIA, featuring a lecture series delivered by the DIVIA Award finalists.
+During the lecture, she discussed her latest work and her long-term motivations as an architect.
+Like Ella Holbrook Walker, Oshinowo is motivated by legacy.
+She seeks to leave a positive imprint on the world, not only for herself and her 13-year-old daughter but also for her community.
 “This weighs very heavily on my chest,” she says then grows thoughtful.
 “Can you imagine passing through the world and there was no acknowledgement that you were here?
 I think that’s a really sad notion.”

 DIVIA Award 2023 Catalogue (please click on the photo to purchase)